buttercat007/buttercat007/README.md

 I'm a self-taught fullstack engineer from Thailand🇹🇭.
 I'm currently pursuing infrastructure planing and network engineering, to create powerful, secure, reliable infrastructure

 ## 📜 Mainly used Languages
-PHP, HTML, CSS, JavaScript, C, and Python.
+PHP, JavaScript, C, and Python.

 ## 🧰 Tools I've used
 #### 💼Management Softwares